Zimbabwe telecoms sector readies for monitoring technology

-By Bulawayo24
+By Bulawayo24.

 THE country will soon put a cutting-edge system that will effectively monitor telecommunications traffic as the Postal and Telecommunications Regulatory Authority (Potraz), edges closer to complete its infrastructure improvement plans.